Mass hierarchy, mass gap and corrections to Newton's law on thick branes with Poincare symmetry: Setup, solutions and their physical implications

 In terms of $z$, the function $A(z)$ adopts the following form

-while the analog quantum mechanical potential becomes \cite{bhrs}
+while the analog quantum mechanical potential becomes

-Within the framework of the Quantum Mechanics, the spectrum of eigenvalues $m^2$ parameterizes the spectrum of graviton masses that a 4--dimensional observer standing at $z=0$ sees.
-First of all we note that by looking at the asymptotical behavior of the effective quantum mechanical potential, it approaches the positive value $V_{QM}(\infty)=9a^2/4$, a fact that guaranties the existence of a mass gap between the zero mode bound state and the first KK massive mode \cite{csakietal}.
-This situation is quite generic when considering de Sitter 3--branes (see \cite{ps}).
-In fact, the Schr\"odinger equation can be solved analytically for massless and massive modes $m^2\geq0,$ yielding two bound states \cite{bhrs}: a normalizable eigenfunction in the form
+First of all we note that by looking at the asymptotical behavior of the effective quantum mechanical potential, it approaches the positive value $V_{QM}(\infty)=9a^2/4$, a fact that guarantees the existence of a mass gap between the zero mode bound state and the first KK massive mode \cite{csakietal}.
+This situation is quite generic when considering de Sitter 3--branes (see \cite{ps,wang}), however, it is quite unusual when studying $3$--branes with Poincar\'e symmetry.
+By performing the change of variable $u=az$ the Schr\"odinger equation can be transformed into the standard form possessing a modified P\"oschl--Teller potential (see \cite{bhrs} and \cite{PTptl}, for instance)

+with $n=3/2$.
+Since the integer part of $n$ is equal to one, i.e. $[n]=1$, there exist two bound states: the ground state $\Psi_0$ with energy $E_0$ and an excited state $\Psi_1$ with energy $E_1$.
+In fact, the Schr\"odinger equation (\ref{schrodinger}) can be solved analytically and the general solution can be expressed as a linear combination of associated Legendre functions of first and second kind of degree $3/2$ and order $\mu=\sqrt{\frac{9}{4}-\frac{m^2}{a^2}}$: \be \Psi_m=k_1\ P_{3/2}^{\mu} \left[\tanh(az)\right]+k_2\ Q_{3/2}^{\mu}\left[\tanh(az)\right], \ee where $k_1$ and $k_2$ are integration constants.
+We already know that there are two bound states in our potential; the ground state corresponds to the massless state $m=0$ ($\mu=3/2$), and hence, possesses energy $E_0=-n^2=-9/4$, whereas the excited state has mass $m=\sqrt{2}a$ ($\mu=1/2$) and energy $E_1=-(n-1)^2=-1/4$ .